RahulSDeshpande/tyriar.github.io/_posts/2014-03-03-xml-sitemaps.md

-## What about HTML sitemaps then?
+## What about <abbr title="HyperText Markup Language">HTML</abbr> sitemaps then?

-Just because you have an XML sitemap does not mean that you shouldn't have a HTML sitemap too since they're targetted at different audiences; XML sitemaps are for web crawlers and HTML sitemaps are for users.
-[HTML sitemaps][8] provide an overview of the entire site, help users understand how the content is organised and provide an alternative way to navigate it.
-This can help fulfill WCAG 2.0 Level AA:
+Just because you have an <abbr title="Extensible Markup Language">XML</abbr> sitemap does not mean that you shouldn't have a <abbr title="HyperText Markup Language">HTML</abbr> sitemap too since they're targetted at different audiences; <abbr title="Extensible Markup Language">XML</abbr> sitemaps are for web crawlers and <abbr title="HyperText Markup Language">HTML</abbr> sitemaps are for users. [<abbr title="HyperText Markup Language">HTML</abbr> sitemaps][8] provide an overview of the entire site, help users understand how the content is organised and provide an alternative way to navigate it.
+This can help fulfill <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0 Level AA:

 > **2.4.5 Multiple Ways:** More than one way is available to locate a Web page within a set of Web pages except where the Web Page is the result of, or a step in, a process.
 (Level AA)
 >